ncl427/ML-based-Anomaly-Detection/README.md

 **IMPORTANT** Do not forget to modify the code provided with the IP information of your servers- KAFKA and Elasticsearch.

+**IMPORTANT** Java 8 is needed, do not install other versions as it may break your whole operation.

 ### IBN Tool